giodueck/punch-cpu/doc/isa/isa.md

 `div`    | 00100  | Divide the first operand by the second, results in the integer quotient `mod`    | 00101  | Divide the first operand by the second, results in the modulo `exp`    | 00110  | Raise the first operand to the second `shl`    | 00111  | Shift the first operand left by the second.
+It the shift amount is 32 or more, rotate instead. ***This is not how the game behaves by default.
+It uses the positive mod 32 value instead, e.g. 33 mod 32 = 1.
+Implementation of rotation is up to necessity in a future revision.***
-It the shift amount is 32 or more, rotate instead `shr`    | 01000  | Shift the first operand right, extending the sign, by the second.
-It the shift amount is 32 or more, rotate instead
+`shr`    | 01000  | Shift the first operand right, extending the sign, by the second.
+It the shift amount is 32 or more, rotate instead. ***This is not how the game behaves by default.
+It uses the positive mod 32 value instead, e.g. 33 mod 32 = 1.
+Implementation of rotation is up to necessity in a future revision.***
 `and`    | 01001  | Logical AND between two operands
 `orr`    | 01010  | Logical OR between two operands
 `xor`    | 01011  | Logical XOR between two operands